ceaksan/Grav_Themes-Appco/plugins/devtools/README.md

 ## Plugin Scaffolding

-To create a new plugin you simply need to run: `bin/plugin devtools newplugin` and fill in the few questions at the prompts:
+To create a new plugin you simply need to run: `bin/plugin devtools new-plugin` and fill in the few questions at the prompts:

 ```
-> bin/plugin devtools newplugin
+> bin/plugin devtools new-plugin
 Enter Plugin Name: MyPlugin
 Enter Plugin Description: My New Custom Plugin
 Enter Developer Name: Johnny Rotten